joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

   </properties>
 </additionalElement>
 ```

+Context contains zero or more of the following items:
+* agents `Set of agents`
+  * agent (individual / organization / software / system)

+Content contains zero or more of the following items:
+* extraction
+* archivalperiod

 ## <a id="component-unit"/>unit
 Basic building-block, with the purpose of adding type and label to all components.
 #### Properties